pren1/A_Pipeline_Of_Pretraining_Bert_On_Google_TPU/README.md

     <img src="image/11.png"/>
 </p>

-## Fetch bert program
+## Fetch Bert program
 Previously, we have got the model.
-Since we would like to train the model for an additional timesteps, we need to get the tensorflow code.
+Since we would like to train the model for additional timesteps, we need to get the tensorflow code.
 Simply run:

 ```
 git clone https://github.com/google-research/bert.git
 ```

-You should see a folder named bert under your root directory:
+You should see a folder named Bert under your root directory:

 <p>
     <img src="image/12.png"/>
 </p>

 We are almost there!
-Enter the folder "bert", and run the following code to generate the data in tensorflow style:
+Enter the folder "Bert", and run the following code to generate the data in tensorflow style:

 ```
 python create_pretraining_data.py \